allenai/science-parse/core/README.md

 }
 ```

-For more detail, we recommend diving into the code, or asking a question (as an issue).
+For more detail, we recommend diving into the code, or asking a question (create an issue).

 ## Training models